Audience Selected - Individual

 The view

-Hello and welcome to the market view covering August.
-I’m Nathan Sweeney the CIO for Multi-Asset at Marlborough.
-This month's key themes were Japan carry trade, and the Jackson Hole Symposium.
+Hello and welcome to the market view covering September.
+I’m Nathan Sweeney, the CIO for Multi-Asset at Marlborough.

-Let’s start with the Carry Trade.
+Let’s start with the Fed interest rate cut.

 Takeaway: